 Development is a package deal.
-It happens not because of just one thing but due to collation of many things working together.
+It happens not because of just one thing but due to the collation of many things working together.
 Policy, institutions, capacity, technology and many more factors impact development.
 (So, a linear relationship between only ICT and development may not be that direct to extrapolate!)

 Conversely, lack of development is just a manifestation of many deeper root causes (– and not the reason thereof).
-For example – digital divide – like hunger is not a problem in itself (poverty is!), but an indicator (– and definitely not the cause) of more critical issues – dipper socio-economic divides.
+For example – the digital divide – like hunger is not a problem in itself (poverty is!), but an indicator (– and definitely not the cause) of more critical issues – dipper socio-economic divides.

 Take the case of ‘Grameen Village Phone’ in Bangladesh.
 Through this venture, mobile phones into the hands of the poor have been made possible through innovative practices which have enabled poor people to exploit the technology to attain hitherto unknown benefits.

-However, all this would have not worked had it been not made known through various means to the villagers that this facility now exists and that what value it can create for them.
+However, all this would not have worked had it been not made known through various means to the villagers that this facility now exists and that what value it can create for them.